IBM-Cloud/kube-samples/iks-life-preserver/README.md

 * To remove all changes and delete the workspace completely, select both checkboxes.
 * To remove all changes and keep the workspace for re-use at a later time, select only the second checkbox.

-Confirm the operation by typing in the workspace name and then clicking `Delete`
+Confirm the operation by entering the workspace name and clicking **Delete**.